SU-SWS/stanford_wilbur/README.txt

 -- REQUIREMENTS --

 The Stanford Wilbur Drupal theme is intended for Drupal versions 6 only; it will not work with Drupal 5 or below.
-You must install the Stanford Framework base theme for Stanford Wilbur to operate properly.
+You must install the Open Framework and Stanford Framework themes for Stanford Wilbur to operate properly.

 -- INSTALLATION --